Mercedes-Benz Hybrid Vehicle – No Start Problem

 The AC compressor is the heart of the air conditioning system.
 In Internal Combustion engine cars, the engine can operate normally with a faulty AC compressor.
 In a Hybrid System, however, the refrigerant from the AC compressor’s refrigerant serves as a cooling mechanism for the battery.

-A Hybrid AC Compressor is also operated by a High Voltage DC rather than a belt to a pulley on an Internal Combustion engine.
-The ECM protects the battery from overheating by monitoring the AC status and taking actions such as taking the CAN-BUS communication off when the problem is detected.
+A Hybrid AC Compressor is also operated by a high-voltage DC rather than a belt to a pulley on an Internal Combustion engine.
+The ECM protects the battery from overheating by monitoring the AC status and taking actions such as turning off the CAN-BUS communication when the problem is detected.

 Service Campaign

 The dealer verifies the part number.
 If the vehicle is equipped with the Power Electronics module’s early model, the dealer replaces it free of charge.
-Our S400 had the “newer” version of the power electronic module, so the dealer did not replace the power electronic module.
+Our S400 had the “newer” version of the power electronic module, so the dealer did not replace it.
 Yet, even the “newer” version of the power electronic module is still failing.

 Because the Power Electronic module is mounted next to the exhaust manifold, the chances of the new unit failing eventually remain high.